Have you ever updated a plugin or theme and saw the screen go white? Or add a CSS that broke the site?

 They’re also likely to never return since they think your website doesn’t work.
 This can severely impact the revenue and growth of your business!

-To protect your website from such disasters, you can use a staging site to test out things before making the changes on your live WordPress website.
+To protect your website from such disasters, you can use a staging site as a test site to test out things before making the changes on your live WordPress website.

 Hosting providers like GoDaddy offer staging services which you can utilize if you are hosting your website with them.
 In this article, we’ll show you how you can use GoDaddy WordPress staging along with the drawbacks of the staging platform and a better alternative.